-Since the late eighteenth century, the Constitution of the United States and the constitutions or laws of the several states have guaranteed U.S. citizens the right to a jury trial.
-This most precious and fundamental right can be waived only if the waiver is knowing and voluntary, with the courts "indulg[ing] every reasonable presumption against waiver."
+"Since the late eighteenth century, the Constitution of the United States and the constitutions or laws of the several states have guaranteed U.S. citizens the right to a jury trial.14 This most precious and fundamental right can be waived only if the waiver is knowing and voluntary, with the courts "indulg[ing] every reasonable presumption against waiver."
 Aetna Ins.
 Co. v.
 Kennedy to Use of Bogash, 301 U.S. 389, 393 (1937); Merrill Lynch & Co.
 Inc. v.
 Allegheny Energy, Inc., 500 F.3d 171, 188 (2d Cir.
 2007).
 But in the world of the Internet, ordinary consumers are deemed to have regularly waived this right, and, indeed, to have given up their access to the courts altogether, because they supposedly agreed to lengthy "terms and conditions" that they had no realistic power to negotiate or contest and often were not even aware of.

 This legal fiction is sometimes justified, at least where mandatory arbitration is concerned, by reference to the "liberal federal policy favoring arbitration," AT&T Mobility LLC v.
 Concepcion, 563 U.S. 333, 339 (2011)...
 Application of this policy to the Internet is said to inhere in the Federal Arbitration Act, as if the Congress that enacted that Act in 1925 remotely contemplated the vicissitudes of the World Wide Web.
-Nevertheless, in this brave new world, consumers are routinely forced to waive their constitutional right to a jury and their very access to courts, and to submit instead to arbitration, on the theory that they have voluntarily agreed to do so in response to endless, turgid, often
+15 Nevertheless,

-10 I have edited the judgment slightly to improve readability.
+13 I have edited the judgment slightly to improve readability.
 The footnote numbering follows the numbering in this document but I have added the original footnote numbering from the judgment.
-Other footnotes include my questions/comments for you.
+Other footnotes include my questions and comments for you.
 I have included the citations to other cases that appear in the judgment.
 This does make the judgment harder for you to read but you want to notice how the judge supports his decision in this case by invoking case law.

-11 What is this reference to the right to a jury trial doing here?
+14 What is this reference to the right to a jury trial doing here?

-12 Technological change causes difficulties for the interpretation of legal texts adopted before the changes occur.
+15 Technological change causes difficulties for the interpretation of legal texts adopted before the changes occur.
 This is only one example.